westonplatter/pipeform/README.md

 Note that the clipboard functionality is only enabled when the tool is built properly (CGO might be required) on a supported platform.
 [Details](https://github.com/golang-design/clipboard?tab=readme-ov-file#platform-specific-details).

-### What happens if terraform encounters an error?
+### What happens if terraform encounters any warning or error?

+When the tool ends in either successful or failed state, the user is supposed to quit.
+Then the tool will print the Terraform JSON warning/error diagnostics to `stderr`.

-When Terraform encounters error(s), the tool will display an error indicator ❌ in the "state" section on the top left and stay in a terminated state.
-In this case, the user is supposed to quit.
-Afterwards, the Terraform JSON error diagnostics will be displayed to `stderr`.
+Especially, if Terraform encounters an error, the tool will display an error indicator ❌ in the "state" section on the top left and stay in the terminated state.

 ### How to exit during operation?